emberjs/rfcs/text/0860-ember-data-request-service.md

 }
 ```

-There are two significant differences when calling `store.request` instead of `requestManager.request`.
+There are three significant differences when calling `store.request` instead of `requestManager.request`.

 1) the Store will be added to `RequestInfo`, and an additional `cacheOptions` property is available